wh-alice/mig_visualstudio/vs/code-quality/ca2105--array-fields-should-not-be-read-only.md

 ---
-title: "CA2105: Array fields should not be read only | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016"
+title: "CA2105: Array fields should not be read only" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"